 Vinegar is acetic acid.

 It works by chemically burning the plant until the leaves are gone.
-Vinegar can be diluted to be stronger or weaker; it just depends on the specific application, which a user could utilize for gardening or general cleaning.
-For example, Green Gobbler sells 10, 20 and 30 percent vinegar to best fit a specific task.
+Vinegar can be diluted to be stronger or weaker; it just depends on the specific application such as gardening or general cleaning.
+For example, Green Gobbler sells 20% and 30% Vinegar Home & Outdoor to best fit a specific task.